WallarooLabs/wally/examples/python/alphabet_partitioned/README.md

 ## Running Alphabet Partitioned

-In order to run the application you will need Machida, Giles Sender, and Giles Reciever.
+In order to run the application you will need Machida, Giles Sender, Giles Reciever and the Cluster Shutdown tool.
 To build them, please see the [Linux](/book/linux-setup.md) or [Mac OS](/book/macos-setup.md) setup instructions.

 You will need four separate shells to run this application.
 Open each shell and go to the `examples/python/alphabet_partitioned` directory.